Chemical formula: Condensed formula

-The connectivity of a molecule often has a strong influence on its physical and chemical properties and behavior.
-Two molecules composed of the same numbers of the same types of atoms (i.e. a pair of isomers) might have completely different chemical and/or physical properties if the atoms are connected differently or in different positions.
-In such cases, a structural formula is useful, as it illustrates which atoms are bonded to which other ones.
-From the connectivity, it is often possible to deduce the approximate shape of the molecule.

-A condensed (or semi-structural) formula may represent the types and spatial arrangement of bonds in a simple chemical substance, though it does not necessarily specify isomers or complex structures.
+A condensed (or semi-structural) formula may represent the types and spatial arrangement of bonds in a simple chemical substance, though it does not necessarily specify geometric properties or distinguish stereoisomers.
 For example, ethane consists of two carbon atoms single-bonded to each other, with each carbon atom having three hydrogen atoms bonded to it.
 Its chemical formula can be rendered as CH3CH3.
-In ethylene there is a double bond between the carbon atoms (and thus each carbon only has two hydrogens), therefore the chemical formula may be written: CH2CH2, and the fact that there is a double bond between the carbons is implicit because carbon has a valence of four.
+In ethylene there is a double bond between the carbon atoms (and thus each carbon only has two hydrogens), therefore the chemical formula may be written CH2CH2, and the fact that there is a double bond between the carbons is implicit because carbon has a valence of four.
 However, a more explicit method is to write H2C=CH2 or less commonly H2C::CH2.
 The two lines (or two pairs of dots) indicate that a double bond connects the atoms on either side of them.

 A triple bond may be expressed with three lines (HC≡CH) or three pairs of dots (HC:::CH), and if there may be ambiguity, a single line or pair of dots may be used to indicate a single bond.

 Molecules with multiple functional groups that are the same may be expressed by enclosing the repeated group in round brackets.
 For example, isobutane may be written (CH3)3CH.
 This condensed structural formula implies a different connectivity from other molecules that can be formed using the same atoms in the same proportions (isomers).
 The formula (CH3)3CH implies a central carbon atom connected to one hydrogen atom and three methyl groups (CH3).
 The same number of atoms of each element (10 hydrogens and 4 carbons, or C4H10) may be used to make a straight chain molecule, n-butane: CH3CH2CH2CH3.